Code of Conduct for the ASPA Annual Conference

 - Be sensitive to and respectful of cultural contexts that vary among regions within the United States and abroad, reflecting ASPA’s global membership and reach.

-- Wear their conference badge during all conference-related programming and present it upon request by staff or other event personnel.
+- Wear their conference badge during all in-person, conference-related programming and present it upon request by staff or other event personnel.

 - Be honest and truthful about any questionable behavior they witness on the part of any meeting participant when reporting it to ASPA staff or leadership.
 Report behavior as soon as possible after witnessing it.